klous/video-game-inventory-tracker/README.md

-# video-game-inventory-tracker
+# Video Game Inventory Tracker

-Purpose of the program is so that you can track the console games, consoles, and PC games that you own, whether physical ownership or digital.
+The purpose of this project is so that you can track the console games, consoles, and PC games that you own, whether ownership is physical or digital.

+It has a REST API that is created using Spring Boot.
+The data is stored in PostgreSQL.